chiffa/BioFlow/dev_log.rst

     - DONE: trace the pipings of the output / log locations

  - DONE: [USABILITY] add a general error log into the info files

+ - DONE: [USABILITY] save the final table as a tsv into the run directory

+ - DONE: [USABILITY] format the run folders with the list send to the different methods

  - DONE: [USABILITY] add a catch-it-all for the logs